-Please remember you need to tell us immediately about your changes to avoid any overpayments or to avoid losing out on any benefit.
+You need to tell us immediately about any change of circumstances to avoid overpayments and to avoid losing out on any benefit.

 - you come off job seekers allowance or income support